biocc/SP-MEGD_Fusion/README.md

 ## Hardware Requirements

-SP-MEGD requires only a standard computer with enough RAM to support the operations defined by a user.
-For minimal performance, this will be a computer with about 2 GB of RAM.
-For optimal performance, we recommend a computer with the following specs:
+SP-MEGD requires only a standard computer with about 2 GB of RAM to support the operations.

-RAM: 4+ GB
-CPU: 4+ cores

 ## Software Requirements